-The brewery is as energy efficient as we can make it, and the water that runs through our heat exchanger to cool the wort is then stored in our highly insulted hot liquor tank, which loses less than 1ºC of heat per day.
+The brewery is as energy efficient as we can make it, and the water that runs through our heat exchanger to cool the wort is then stored in our highly insulted hot liquor tank.

-We have refined our cleaning processes, to reduce water use, and all of our spent grain is either reused for animal feed or composted.
+We have refined our cleaning processes, to reduce water use, and all of our spent grain is sent to local farms where it is used as animal feed.